 Samsung eventually followed up with consumer alerts on all their social media channels a few days later, but by then, the whispers in the wind had become thunder in the storm.

 What can we learn from how these major brands handled PR disasters?

-- Transparency is key.
 If a mistake was made, ‘fess up.
 Don’t try to sweep it under the carpet.
 Firstly, you might not get all the pieces.
-Secondly, if your consumers suspect that you’re not telling them the whole story, they’ll lose trust in your brand.
-Take steps to ensure that your customers know you’re doing something about the problem
+Secondly, if your consumers suspect that you’re not telling them the whole story, they’ll lose trust in your brand and your reputation will suffer.

-- Make amends.
 In any given situation, there’s considerable gray area.
-Often, it’s not just one person or business that is 100% at fault.
-It’s highly unlikely that Odwalla went around dropping petri dishes full of E. coli into their production line, or that Samsung programed their phones to explode upon connection to charging cables.
+Often, it’s not just one person or company that is 100% at fault.
+It’s highly unlikely that Odwalla went around dropping petri dishes full of E. coli into their production line, or that Samsung programmed their phones to explode upon connection to charging cables.
 But negligence can be just as dangerous as premeditation, especially with social media.
-The public demands closure.

-- Time is of the essence!
 Everybody makes mistakes.
 How you deal with them in the aftermath — and how fast you do it — is what matters most in a PR crisis.

-United’s CEO recently (several days later) acknowledged the role that their staff played in the incident, offering monetary reparations to the passengers on the flight.
-This should help soften the blow, but transparency demands more.
+It took several days for the CEO of United Airlines to acknowledge the negative role that their staff played in the incident, offering monetary reparations to the passengers on the flight.
+This helped soften the blow, but transparency demands more.

 If United overbooks my flight, will I be ‘volunteered’ off the plane?
 Can I count on United to get me to my destination on time?